 What Tyler is talking about is, let’s say you were provided $90,000 through PPP.
 On top of that, you also received $10,000 from the EIDL.
 Then, depending on other factors as well, only $80,000 of your PPP is available to be forgiven.

 Now, that might be a punch in the gut, however, if you end up not needing any of it then it’s not so bad.
 But, of course, there’s a different way of looking at it.

 Do You Still Have Your Fitness Studio Business And Did You Launch Your At-Home, Virtual Training Option?

 Regardless of what’s forgiven (even though a lot of your PPP funds should be forgiven), if you took the steps necessary to save your fitness business and start a virtual fitness option, you’re playing the long-term game.

-The fitness studio owners who will be hurt the most will be the ones who thought they could put all of their eggs in the government loan basket and “wait it out.”
+The fitness studio owners who will be hurt the most?
+These will be the ones who put all of their eggs in the government loan basket and “wait it out.”

-The fitness studio owners who will come out ahead DESPITE this news will be the ones who got ahold of those funds as a “just in case” but focused their energy on virtual fitness because they were determined to “figure it out.”
+Fitness studio owners who will come out ahead, DESPITE this news, will be the ones who got ahold of those funds as a “just in case.”
+But, they also focused their energy on virtual fitness because they were determined to “figure it out.”